FAQs

 If an examination is not passed, it can be repeated twice.
 You therefore have three examination attempts.

 The following applies: A module examination that has been attempted once must either be passed or compensated for.
 Compensation is possible for a maximum of four modules.
 Compensation means that a module that has been passed and is booked under additional work can be exchanged for another examination that has not yet been passed or has been definitively failed.
-This must be requested from the examination management.
+You find more information under FAQ - Problems with modules and examinations.

 We recommend waiting until shortly before the Master's thesis to apply for compensation so that you do not have to swap modules back and forth several times.
 If you have any questions, please contact the Study Service.